 If you need money fast, online lenders are your best bet.
 However, platforms such as SmartBiz now streamline the notoriously byzantine bank-based SBA process using online and email submissions and algorithms that can deliver pre-approval for smaller loans within minutes.

 In October, loan approval rates at big banks and institutional investors improved to record highs of 23.5% and 63.1% respectively, according to the Biz2Credit Small Business Lending Index.
 Small banks approved 48.7%of loan requests while alternative lenders okayed 59.5 percent and credit unions cleared 41.2%.

-But if you’re starting a business from scratch, you’ll like struggle to find financing at a traditional lender.
+But if you’re starting a business from scratch, you’ll like to struggle to find financing at a traditional lender.
 Banks are picky.
 They want to make bigger loans to more established businesses with high credit scores and will often offer unsecured loans only to companies they see as low-risk.

-For most short term loans, your credit score can afford some dings, but you’ll still need to have tens of thousands in annual revenue and at business track record of at least a year.
+For most short term loans, your credit score can afford some dings, but you’ll still need to have tens of thousands in annual revenue and at the business track record of at least a year.

 Online lenders are more lenient, accepting borrowers with credit scores in the 500s.
 Often, they’ll also take into account other information about the business, such as social media presence.

 How much can you get?